2019 UEFA European Under-17 Championship

 The 2019 UEFA European Under-17 Championship (also known as UEFA Under-17 Euro 2019) was the 18th edition of the UEFA European Under-17 Championship (37th edition if the Under-16 era is also included), the annual international youth football championship organised by UEFA for the men's under-17 national teams of Europe.
-The Republic of Ireland, which was selected by UEFA on 9 December 2016, hosted the tournament.
+Ireland was selected by UEFA on 9 December 2016 to hosted the tournament.

 A total of 16 teams played in the tournament, with players born on or after 1 January 2002 eligible to participate.
 Starting from this season, up to five substitutions were permitted per team in each match.
 Moreover, each match has a regular duration of 90 minutes, instead of 80 minutes in previous seasons.

 Same as previous editions held in odd-numbered years, the tournament acted as the UEFA qualifiers for the FIFA U-17 World Cup.
 The top five teams of the tournament qualified for the 2019 FIFA U-17 World Cup in Brazil as the UEFA representatives.

 In the final, defending champions Netherlands defeated Italy 4–2 to win their fourth title.